 \subsection{Adaptively estimating a good flippancy bound $w$}

-In this section, we leverage the privacy and accuracy guarantees of Algorithm~\ref{alg:item-upper} to construct a new mechanism (Algorithm~\ref{alg:item-w}) for estimating $\countdistinct$.
-It achieves the privacy and accuracy guarantees of Theorem~\ref{thm:item-w}, when the maximum flippancy is not known upfront.
-Algorithm~\ref{alg:item-w} instantiates $\log T+1$ different copies $\mathcal{B}_0, \dots \mathcal{B}_{\log T}$ of Algorithm~\ref{alg:item-upper} with flippancy bounds $ 2^0, \dots, 2^{\log T}$, respectively (the maximum flippancy of a stream is at most $T$).
+In this section, we leverage the privacy and accuracy guarantees of \Alg{item-upper} to construct a new mechanism (\Alg{item-w}) for estimating $\countdistinct$.
+It achieves the privacy and accuracy guarantees of \Thm{item-w}, when the maximum flippancy is not known upfront. \Alg{item-w} instantiates $\log T+1$ different copies $\mathcal{B}_0, \dots \mathcal{B}_{\log T}$ of \Alg{item-upper} with flippancy bounds $ 2^0, \dots, 2^{\log T}$, respectively (the maximum flippancy of a stream is at most $T$).
 To obtain an accurate estimate of the distinct elements count, at each time $t\in[T]$, we privately select $i \in [0, \log T]$ such that the output of $\mathcal{B}_i$ satisfies the desired accuracy guarantee for the stream entries $x[1:t]$ received so far.
 Selecting such $i$ amounts to selecting a good bound on the maximum flippancy of the stream $x[1:t]$.
-Next, we describe how to obtain this bound using the sparse vector technique (Algorithm~\ref{alg:svt}).
+Next, we describe how to obtain this bound using the sparse vector technique (\Alg{svt}).

-The maximum flippancy has high sensitivity; changing one stream entry can change the maximum flippancy drastically.
+The maximum flippancy has high sensitivity: changing one stream entry can drastically change the maximum flippancy.
 However, the number of items with flippancy greater than any particular threshold is a function of sensitivity one.
-Furthermore, since Algorithm~\ref{alg:item-upper} when run with flippancy bound $w$ already has error about $\sqrt{w/\rho}$, its accuracy guarantee remains asymptotically the same even if it simply ignores that many elements with flippancy greater than $w$.
-Thus, Algorithm~\ref{alg:item-w} uses the sparse vector technique to maintain an upper bound on the flippancy of $x[1:t]$ such that not too many elements in $x[1:t]$ violate that bound.
-This bound, in combination with the error guarantee of Algorithm~\ref{alg:item-upper}, suffices to provide the desired low error guarantee.
-Since the sparse vector algorithm remains differentially private even when its queries are chosen adaptively, the privacy guarantees of Algorithm~\ref{alg:item-w} follow from the privacy of Algorithms~\ref{alg:item-upper}~and~\ref{alg:svt}.\pjnote{define the Laplace notation somewhere}
+Furthermore, since \Alg{item-upper} when run with flippancy bound $w$ already has error about $\sqrt{w/\rho}$, its accuracy guarantee remains asymptotically the same even if it simply ignores that many elements with flippancy greater than $w$.
+Thus, \Alg{item-w} uses the sparse vector technique to maintain an upper bound on the flippancy of $x[1:t]$ such that not too many elements in $x[1:t]$ violate that bound.
+This bound, in combination with the error guarantee of \Alg{item-upper}, suffices to provide the desired low error guarantee.
+Since the sparse vector algorithm remains differentially private even when its queries are chosen adaptively, the privacy guarantees of \Alg{item-w} follow from the privacy of Algorithms~\ref{alg:item-upper}~and~\ref{alg:svt}.